Sonianupur/gamming_tournament_app/README.md

 ## 🚀 Features

 ### 🧑‍💻 User
-- Sign up and log in securely using Firebase Auth
+- Secure Authentication via Firebase (Signup/Login with role-based access)

-- full User dashboard
+- User Dashboard with access to search, registration, and history

-- View available tournaments
+- Browse & Search Tournaments by title, date, and location

-- Register for events
+- Register for Tournaments with real-time spot availability

-- View registration history
+- View & Cancel Registrations through a personal history list

-- Explore tournaments on an interactive map
+- Interactive Map using Leaflet (no React wrapper) with clickable tournament markers

-- logout
+- Logout Securely at any time

 ### 👩‍💼 Admin

-- Full admin dashboard
+- Full Admin Dashboard with role-restricted access

-- View available tournaments
+- View All Tournaments in a comprehensive list

-- Add new tournaments with location (latitude/longitude)
+- Add New Tournaments with title, date, and geolocation (latitude/longitude)

-- Edit and manage existing tournaments
+- Edit & Manage Tournaments including updates and spot tracking

-- Explore tournaments on an interactive map
+- Interactive Map to visualize and manage tournament locations

-- View registration history
+- View Registration History for all events

-- cancel an event
+- Cancel Tournaments as needed

-- logout
+- Logout Securely at any time

 ## 👥 Test Login Credentials